Horse Health & Welfare Checks | RSPCA - RSPCA

 Regular health checks and prevention

-• Poorly fitting tack can cause injury and pain, as can poor riding technique or riding by people too heavy for the horse.
-Check your horse's tack regularly to make sure it still fits properly, and keep it properly maintained.
+Poorly fitting tack can cause injury and pain, as can poor riding technique or riding by people too heavy for the horse.
+Check your horse's tack regularly to make sure it still fits properly, and keep it clean and properly maintained.

 Teeth and hooves

-• Inspect hooves daily, including the underside of the foot.
+- Inspect hooves daily, including picking out the underside of the foot.
 Overgrown or unbalanced hooves can cause severe discomfort and damage to the internal structure of the feet, legs and back.

-• Regular farrier checks - your horse should be seen by a farrier registered with the Farriers' Registration Council every four to six weeks, even if they're unshod.
+Regular farrier checks – your horse should be seen by a farrier registered with the Farriers Registration Council around every six weeks, even if they're unshod.
+Your registered farrier will advise how regularly they need to visit, as this can vary depending on season, workload and type of work.

-• Regular dental checks - horses' teeth erupt through the gums continuously.
+Regular dental checks – horses' teeth erupt through the gums continuously.
 They can develop hooks and sharp edges, which can cause painful injuries inside the mouth.
-Get them checked by an equine vet or qualified equine dental technician at least once a year.
+Get them checked by an equine vet or qualified equine dental technician (a member of the BAEDT or Category 2 member of the World Wide Association of Equine Dentists) at least once a year.

 Vet

-• Only use medicines and feed additives recommended for your horse by experts; they can be dangerous if given to the wrong animal.
+Only use medicines prescribed for your horse by your vet; they can be dangerous if given to the wrong animal.
 Use and store them according to the instructions.

-• Insure your horse to help cover the cost of veterinary treatment.
+Insure your horse to help cover the cost of veterinary treatment; such costs can be very significant indeed.

 Before you buy or breed

-• Before buying a horse, find out what health and behaviour problems it has or may be prone to.
+- Before buying a horse, find out what health and behaviour problems they have or may be prone to.
 Always check with your vet if you're unsure about anything.
+It’s wise to obtain a veterinary pre-purchase exam (‘vetting’) of any horse you’re considering buying; although this may be costly it may spare you far greater cost and heartbreak later on.

 For more tips on keeping your horse happy and healthy, read our Equine Health and Welfare Checklist.
 You can also find out more about caring for your horse or pony in our guides to their diet, company, behaviour and environment.